bogdananton/php-vcs-control/README.md

 **@todo**

 * convert the commit from a data structure to a model.
-* pull from multiple origins
-* test pull and checkout
+* test pull and checkout from multiple origins
 * implement $repo->status
 * improve $repo->commit() filters
 * add support for SVN